wolfenrain/fluttium/docs/docs/actions/built-in/interactions.md

 ## Long press

 To emit a long press to the application you can use the `longPressOn` action.
-The full YAML syntax of this action is as followed:
+The full YAML syntax of this action is as follows:

 ```yaml
 - longPressOn: